Malay language in the Philippines: Contemporary use

 The treatment of the Muslim peoples of Mindanao by the Christian-dominated government in the Philippines during the 1970s also worsened any hopes of Malay ever being revived into nationwide use again.
 Today, Filipino and English are the official languages of the Philippines.

 There are also misconceptions in the Philippines between Ethnic Malays and Malay race.
-While it is true that certain Filipino ethnic groups (namely the Visayans (including Tausugs) and Maguindanao, with some Maranao) contain Malay ancestors, the ethnic Malays themselves are focused around the Malay peninsula, eastern Sumatra, coastal Borneo and southern Thailand.
+While it is true that certain Filipino ethnic groups (namely the Visayans (including Tausūgs) and Maguindanao, with some Maranao) contain Malay ancestors, the ethnic Malays themselves are focused around the Malay Peninsula, eastern Sumatra, coastal Borneo and southern Thailand.
 The Malay race compasses a larger class of Austronesian ethnic groups in the entire Malay Archipelago.
 This results in false labels to pre-occupation rulers such as Lapu-Lapu, the famous native chief who killed Magellan as a Malay and a Muslim although he was ethnically Visayan who spoke old Cebuano and whose religious background is obscure.

 The Indonesian language, which is the official dialect of Malay spoken in the Philippines' southern neighbor Indonesia, has a notable presence of speakers in Davao City since the city is home to the Indonesian School which caters to expatriates in Mindanao and aims to protect Indonesian language and culture among the expatriate community.
 Indonesian is also taught as a foreign language in the University of the Philippines.

 Since 2013, the Indonesian Embassy in the Philippines has given basic Indonesian language courses to 16 batches of Filipino students, as well as training to members of the Armed Forces of the Philippines.
 The Indonesian Embassy in Washington, D.C., USA also began offering free Indonesian language courses at the beginner and intermediate level.

 In an interview, Department of Education Secretary Armin Luistro said that the country's government should promote Indonesian or Malaysian, which are related to Filipino and other regional languages.
 Thus, the possibility of offering it as an optional subject in public schools is being studied.
 Bahasa Melayu and Bahasa Indonesia is also spoken as a third or fourth language by native Filipinos of the Maguindanao and Tausug tribes with some of Maranao tribe, especially those who have studied in Malaysia, Indonesia as religious students, migrant laborers or long time residents in Sabah, Malaysia.
 The dissemination of the Malay language was also through the usage of Malay books in the study of Islam.